Pre-Raphaelite Brotherhood: Public controversy

-In 1850, the Pre-Raphaelite Brotherhood became the subject of controversy after the exhibition of Millais' painting Christ in the House of His Parents was considered to be blasphemous by many reviewers, notably Charles Dickens.
-Dickens considered Millais' Mary to be ugly.
+In 1850, the Pre-Raphaelite Brotherhood became the subject of controversy after the exhibition of Millais's painting Christ in the House of His Parents was considered to be blasphemous by many reviewers, notably Charles Dickens.
+Dickens considered Millais's Mary to be ugly.
 Millais had used his sister-in-law, Mary Hodgkinson, as the model for Mary in his painting.
 The brotherhood's medievalism was attacked as backward-looking and its extreme devotion to detail was condemned as ugly and jarring to the eye.
 According to Dickens, Millais made the Holy Family look like alcoholics and slum-dwellers, adopting contorted and absurd "medieval" poses.

 After the controversy, James Collinson resigned from the Brotherhood due to his belief that it was bringing the Christian religion into disrepute.
 The remaining members met to discuss whether he should be replaced by Charles Allston Collins or Walter Howell Deverell, but were unable to make a decision.
 From that point the group disbanded, though its influence continued.
 Artists who had worked in the style initially continued but no longer signed works "PRB".